-The model exhibits a better performance in simulating the general circulation of the EASM with initialisation.
-Thus, initialisation is helpful in forecasting the EASM on a seasonal time-scale.
-There are two initialisation methods in our study, full-field initialisation and anomaly initialisation (Table 1).
-The full-field initialisation produces more skilful predictions on the seasonal time-scale in predicting regional temperature and precipitation (Magnusson et al., 2013;Smith et al., 2013).
+study: full-field initialisation and anomaly initialisation (Table 1).
+The full-field initialisation produces more skilful predictions on the seasonal timescale in predicting regional temperature and precipitation (Magnusson et al., 2013; Smith et al., 2013).
 Nevertheless, for predicting the EASM, there is no significant difference between the two methods.
-We can see that both the GFDL-CM2p1 and the MIROC5 have a significant improvement in capturing the EASM, with full-field and anomaly initialisation, respectively.
-Only the HadCM3 was initialised by the two initialisation techniques.
-However, both these two initialised techniques are producing poor predictions of the EASM with no major differences.
+We can see that both the GFDL-CM2p1 and the MIROC5 have significant improvement in capturing the EASM with full-field and anomaly initialisation, respectively.
+Only the HadCM3 is initialised by the two initialisation techniques.
+However, both of these initialised techniques produce poor predictions of the EASM with no major differences.

-The current initialisation strategy updates the observed atmospheric component (i.e., zonal and meridional wind, geopotential height, etc.) and the SST (Meehl et al., 2009;Taylor et al., 2012;Meehl et al., 2014).
+The current initialisation strategy updates the observed atmospheric component (i.e. zonal and meridional wind, geopotential height, etc.) and the SST (Meehl et al., 2009, 2014; Taylor et al., 2012).
 With initialisation, the SST conveys its information via the large heat content of the ocean to the coupled system.
-Therefore, an index indicating an ocean oscillation like Niño3.4 showed a seasonal-to-decadal prediction skill (Jin et al., 2008;Luo et al., 2008;Choi et al., 2016).
-The models studied here demonstrated a prediction skill in simulating Niño3.4 and the SOI due to this effect.
-The change of the correlation between Niño3.4 and the SOI is insignificant from non-initialised to initialised simulations.
+Therefore, an index indicating an ocean oscillation like Niño3.4 shows seasonal-to-decadal prediction skill (Jin et al., 2008; Luo et al., 2008; Choi et al., 2016).
+The models studied here demonstrate a prediction skill in simulating Niño3.4 and the SOI due to this effect.
+The change in the correlation between Niño3.4 and the SOI is insignificant from non-initialised to initialised simulations.
 We therefore conclude that the relationship between Niño3.4 and the SOI depends more on the model parameterisation than on the initial condition.

 Wang et al. (2015) found that the second EOF mode of ASM is the Indo-western Pacific monsoon-ocean coupled mode, the third is the Indian Ocean dipole (IOD) mode, and the fourth is the trend mode.
 The Indo-western Pacific monsoon-ocean coupled mode is the atmosphere-ocean interaction mode (Wang et al., 2013; Xiang et al., 2013), which is supported by a positive thermodynamic feedback between the western North Pacific (WNP) anticyclone and the underlying Indo-Pacific sea surface temperature anomaly dipole over the warm pool (Wang et al., 2015).
-The IOD increases the precipitation from the South Asian subcontinent to southeastern China and suppresses the precipitation over the WNP (Wang et al., 2015).
-It affects the Asian monsoon by the meridional asymmetry of the monsoonal easterly shear during the boreal summer, which can particularly strengthen the northern branch of the Rossby wave response to the south-eastern Indian Ocean SST cooling, leading to an intensified monsoon flow as well as an intensified convection (Wang and Xie, 1996; Wang et al., 2003; Xiang et al., 2011; Wang et al., 2015).
-We noted that the models simulate a reasonable first EOF mode, but illustrate no skill in capturing the other EOF leading modes (not shown).
-We argue that the models cannot well represent the monsoonocean interaction, even with initialisation.
-The models do not simulate the third EOF leading mode of the EASM since the predictability of the IOD extends only over a three-month timescale (Choudhury et al., 2015).
-The current initialisation strategies (both anomaly and full field) enhance the ENSO signal in the model simulations with higher explained fraction of variance.
-Kim et al. (2012) described a similar finding in ECMWF System 4 and NCEP Climate Forecast System version 2 (CFSv2) seasonal prediction simulations.
-With initialisation, the models well predict ENSO on seasonal time-scale, which leads to an overly strong modulation of the EASM by ENSO (Jin et al., 2008;Kim et al., 2012).
+The IOD increases precipitation from the South Asian subcontinent to southeastern China and suppresses precipitation over the WNP (Wang et al., 2015).
+It affects the Asian monsoon by the meridional asymmetry of the monsoonal easterly shear during boreal summer, which can particularly strengthen the northern branch of the Rossby wave response to the southeastern Indian Ocean SST cooling, leading to an intensified monsoon flow and an intensified convection (Wang and Xie, 1996; Wang et al., 2003, 2015; Xiang et al., 2011).
+We note that the models simulate a reasonable first EOF mode, but illustrate no skill in capturing the other EOF leading modes (not shown).
+We argue that the models cannot represent the monsoon-ocean interaction well, even with initialisation.
+The models do not simulate the third EOF leading mode of the EASM since the predictability of the IOD extends only over a 3-month timescale (Choudhury et al., 2015).
+The current initialisation strategies (both anomaly and full field) enhance the ENSO signal in the model simulations with a higher explained fraction of variance.
+Kim et al. (2012) described a similar finding in ECMWF system 4 and NCEP Climate Forecast System version 2 (CFSv2) seasonal prediction simulations.
+With initialisation, the models predict ENSO on a seasonal timescale well, which leads to an overly strong modulation of the EASM by ENSO (Jin et al., 2008; Kim et al., 2012).